LG G2 Review: A Braindead Hercules

 The Best Part

 The camera is actually very good.
 Photos were sharp, with nice colors and generally decent contrast.
 The video camera is capable of shooting 1080p video at 60 frames per second, thanks to the Snapdragon 800.
 It struggled in low light, but no more so than the Galaxy S4 does.
-It's a nice camera, but it's certainly not nice enough to warrant buying this disaster.
+It's a nice camera, but it's certainly not nice enough to

 Just go ahead and re-read the "Using It" section.
 The software is bad enough to be called unusable.
 Even installing Nova Launcher and SwiftKey only helped a little.
 You'd have to completely root this thing and install a clean version of Android before it would even be worth considering.